 A minimum of 124 credit hours are required for graduation.
-For pre-licensure students, most prerequisite courses must be completed before the beginning of the junior year.
-Some general education courses can be taken during the junior year, but because of the intensive clinical experiences that are taught during the senior year, it becomes challenging to schedule additional courses.
-Students should complete their general education requirements during the first six semesters of the program.
 Because of the complex and integrated nature of the nursing curriculum, it is strongly recommended that students visit with a nursing advisor as soon as possible to plan their course of study.
 Students are required to make an appointment with their assigned nursing advisor before pre-enrolling each semester.